dvillalba00/Pavement-Crack-Detection/README.md

 Projects that can expand on this asphalt pavement crack detection repository:

+* classify the crack severity
+    * use a heat map to show location and severity of crack in pavement

 * calculate lineal footage of the cracks in images
     * utilize an image reference scale to calculate crack length